 Uber/Lyft and Taxis

 Both Uber and Lyft operate on Oahu and are popular options.
-Although taxis are easy to catch in front of hotels and at popular attractions, they are usually higher in cost.
+Although taxis are easy to catch in front of hotels and at popular attractions, they are usually more expensive.

-Another benefit of Uber and Lyft is that they’ll find you by your phone’s GPS.
-You just enter your destination on their app.
-A driver will come to you and take you where you’re going.
+Another benefit of Uber and Lyft is that they’ll find you using your phone’s GPS.
+You just enter your destination on their app, and a driver will come to you and take you where you’re going.

-For short trips around Honolulu, this is a great option.
+This is a great option for short trips around Honolulu.
 From Waikiki to Diamond Head or Ala Moana Shopping Center, it’s usually around a $10 fare, give or take.

 We often have couples take an Uber if their wedding venue is near Waikiki.
-For this, we recommend taking an UberXL or Uber Select for a little more comfort.
+For a little more comfort, we recommend taking an UberXL or Uber Select.

 Uber has a nice fare estimator on their website if you’re interested in checking some rates.